WPDevelopers/notificationx/README.txt

 5. **WordPress Download Count:** Display how many people have downloaded your product from WordPress.org recently.
 [Source: WordPress, Freemius]

+6. **GiveWP Donation Notification:** Display how many people are donating to your cause through GiveWP.

-6. **Email Subscriptions [PRO]:** MailChimp notification lets you showcase the users who have subscribed to your MailChimp list as a popup on your website.
+7. **Email Subscriptions [PRO]:** MailChimp notification lets you showcase the users who have subscribed to your MailChimp list as a popup on your website.
 [Source: MailChimp]

 ### Documentation and Support ###